 So any deeply-held beliefs – which are by definition “religious” – are bound to clash with other peoples’, also deeply-held, but contradictory, beliefs; and sometimes those clashes can lead to war.
-That means we have to agree: Yes, “religion” DOES sometimes cause war! – because “religion” actually covers ALL beliefs and ALL people!
+That means we have to agree: Yes, “religion” DOES sometimes cause war! – because “religion” actually covers ALL beliefs, be these beliefs either trivial or deeply-held about the ultimate meaning of our lives, and “religion” covers ALL people!
 And caught up within this are the many other reasons for wars as well – which all too often come down to fear or greed.

 That brings us to the most important question in all this.
 The problem is not actually about “religion” as such, and the problem of war will never be solved by us “getting rid of religion” – that’s impossible, because we will never get rid of beliefs.
 The real question we must ask, and answer, is just this: “Which of all the beliefs on offer are the most likely to be TRUE???”.